DanielChenShangHai/MyiPhoneAPP/README.md

 # MyiPhoneAPP
-The repository use to learn Xcode, Swift and git, it's test codes.
+The repository use to learning Xcode, Swift and git, it's test codes.